NigoroJr/typebest/README.md

 Credit
 ------
-Many thanks to [Gangas](http://www.twfan.com/) for providing me the dictionary file!
+Many thanks to [Gangas](http://www.twfan.com/) for providing me with the dictionary file!